Gibberlings3/Grey_The_Dog/c#greythedog/readme.greythedog.english.txt

 GAMEPLAY

 Grey cannot be send to wait somewhere.
 If he is in party, he is in party.
 He can be sent back to Jondalar but that will be final.
 If you need the party slot for someone else, Grey can be kicked out of the party and told to "stay close", then he will follow as a "familiar" or, as I call it "7th party member".
 If in 7th party member mode he needs to join the group from time to time to level up.
 See below for more info on 7th party member mode.
+(No, seriously - please read up on playing in 7th party member mode to get the most out of it.
+The engine was not created for additional party members that carry important items.)
 To rejoin the group, talk to him and tell him you need "access to (his) inventory", and he will rejoin as a full party member.
 If you time this accordingly, the moment he is in group before any other kicked out NPC reaches the PC for his post-kickout dialogue is sufficient to let Grey level up and rearrange his items, without having to finally kick out any other party NPC to achieve this.
 (Unless those just leave without a follow-up dialogue, of course.)

 Grey's claws will update to more powerful versions when he levels up (not every level).
 To improve his teeth force, items need to be used that can be found and bought throughout the game.
 Without a tooth enforcer, the engine will treat his attacks with the first hand like fist attacks ("bar handed".)